lilliannguyen97/Portfolio/Portfolio/README.md

 Say hello at lilliannguyen@g.ucla.edu or connect with me on [LinkedIn](www.linkedin.com/in/lilliannguyen97)!

-## UX Projects
+# UX Projects
 * **UX Research** — Communication During a Telehealth Experience at UCLA Counseling and Psychological Services
-* **UX Design** — Redesigning the San José 311 App
+* **UX Design** — San José 311 App Redesign

-# Communication During a Telehealth Experience at UCLA Counseling and Psychological Services
+## Communication During a Telehealth Experience at UCLA Counseling and Psychological Services